All Episodes

 In fact, the Constitutional Convention did recognize a danger in leaving Congress too dependent on the state governments by allowing states to define congressional elector qualifications without limit.

-To address this concern, the committee of detail that drafted Article 1, Section 2 weighed the possibility of a federal property requirement as well as several proposals that anyway, it's a history of the voter qualification clause and how it came to be and what it means.
+To address this concern, the Committee of Detail that drafted Article 1, Section 2, weighed the possibility of a federal property requirement as well as several proposals.

-This is a great example of how constitutional interpretation can somehow end up being 180 degrees separate.
+This is a great example of how a constitutional interpretation can somehow end up being 180 degrees separate.

 The majority is no issue here.

-State of Arizona can't have any say so in federal elections.
+State of Arizona can't have any say-so in federal elections.

 Thomas and Alito said they do, and it's right there in the Constitution that the Congress cannot determine the qualification for voters in the states.

-What the states can do is to continue to register people according to state requirements for state elections and thereby accomplish the same objective.
+What the states can do is to continue to register people according to state requirements for state elections and thereby accomplish the same objective without saying that's what they're doing.

-I mean, is this a great divide, 180 degree difference in interpretation of the Constitution.
+I mean, this is a great divide, 180-degree difference in interpretation of the Constitution.

 But Ted Cruz said to hell with it.